Surrogacy for Gay Parents & Same-Sex Couples

+Can gay men and same sex couples build their families through surrogacy?
+Yes, absolutely!
 Through surrogacy, gay men and same-sex couples have more opportunities to expand their families than ever before!
+With the right agency and guidance, it is a safe and rewarding path to parenthood.

 How does surrogacy work?